 There is no school in this country that has an apathy problem.

 The problem is that we care too much.
-All we do is walk around, giving a damn.
+All we do is walk around, caring so, so much.

 I know you dream about your students.
-You see a movie and think about the student in your class who was so looking forward to this film too.
+You see a movie and think about the student in your class who were looking forward to this film too.
 When that one student arrives late, you worry–if he or she missed their free breakfast, how will he or she eat?

 I want to share one of my deepest teaching philosophies: I believe in working incredibly hard–forty hours a week.

 Ok, ok, I know.
 Following that philosophy isn’t always feasible.
 It’s probably nearly impossible in your first three years or your first year in a new building.
 It is, however, certainly a goal to shoot for.